 The company could opt for another staggered released in 2021, but chances are the FIFA 22 release date is the same for all platforms.

-EA typically releases new FIFA games in late September so as of right now we expect the FIFA 22 release date to land in September or October, a few weeks after the Madden 22 release date.
+EA typically releases new FIFA games in late September so as of right now we expect the FIFA 22 release date to land in September shortly after the Madden 22 release date in August.

 FIFA 22 Cover